hmrc/vat-service-guide/source/documentation/set-up.html.md

 6. Business enters and verifies its email address
 7. Business agrees to the terms of participation
 8. Business waits 24 hours to see if it is approved to sign up

-> Note: The link to ‘Choose accounting software’ on the sign-up confirmation page will remain inactive until VAT (MTD) leaves Controlled Go Live.

 <br>
 This video explains the step-by-step process for a business to sign up to VAT (MTD).